trim21/go-phpserialize/readme.md

 #### Performance Hint

-Due to the technology encoder is using, You should avoid using interface.
+Encoder will try to build an optimized path to encoding data.

+If you are using interface, encoder will have to use reflect and to slow path.
+If you care about performance, you should avoid using interface (at all).

-Using type is 2x faster than interface.
+Using type is 2x faster than interface in average.

 In the worst condition, it may be 7x slower (or more).